Affording Aquinas Academy

 Diocesan Need-Based Aid

 Aquinas families are eligible to apply for tuition assistance through the Bishop’s Fund administered by the Diocese of Pittsburgh.
 Families who meet the requirements of the Bishop’s Fund should apply for this grant through the Diocese in addition to participating in the need-based financial aid program offered at Aquinas.
+The application deadline for the Diocese is March 15, 2018.
 Please contact Aquinas Academy’s business manager Sue Leonard for assistance, at 724.444.0722.

 New applicants entering grades 6 through 10 may apply and interview for the following merit-based scholarships: